coalpha/mkstub/README.md

 # mkstub

-*It just occurred to me that a symlink could accomplish the same thing...*
+Sometimes symlinking to a binary doesn't work since the binary uses `argv[0]` to derive the executable's location.
+That's why we have stubs.

 I wanted a way of creating stubs for executables that didn't involve writing a batch script.
 Not only do I not know how to write batch scripts but I'm willing